Tice Cin

 Tice Cin (born April 1995) is a British writer and multidisciplinary artist from North London.
 Her debut novel Keeping the House (2021) received a Somerset Maugham Award and was shortlisted for a British Book Award and the Desmond Elliot Prize among other accolades.
 Her BBC Radio 4 documentary How Much Can You Say?
 (2024) won an Audio Production Award.

 Early life

 Cin was born to Turkish Cypriot parents and grew up between Enfield and Tottenham.

 Education

 Cin began her undergraduate studies in English literature at the University of Reading and secured a Certificate of Higher Education before switching to the University of Northampton.
 She wrote her dissertation on portals and the unconscious mind.
-She went on to complete a Masters in English: Issues in Modern Literature at University College London (UCL), specialising in fluids and the posthuman body.
+She went on to complete a master's degree in English: Issues in Modern Literature at University College London (UCL), specialising in fluids and the posthuman body.